Personal Consumption Expenditures, Statistics, and Why It's Important

-Governments, non-profits and household workers also provide services.
-Some examples are dry cleaners, yard maintenance and financial services.
+Governments, non-profits and household workers also offer services.
+Some examples are dry cleaners, yard maintenance, and financial services.

 Personal consumption drives almost 70 percent of economic output.
 That's measured by gross domestic product.
 Personal consumption is an important economic indicator.
-It’s the main workhorse that drives economic growth.
-For more, see Components of GDP.
+It’s the main workhorse that drives economic growth, making it a key component of GDP.

 What Americans Spend Their Money On

-In 2016, American households spent $11.6 trillion.
+In 2017, American households spent $11.8 trillion.
 Sixty-five percent went toward services.
-The biggest component was housing, at $2 trillion.
-Next was health care, at $1.9 trillion.
-After these essentials were covered, financial services and hotels/restaurants were next, at $700 billion each.
+The biggest components were housing and health care, at $2.0 trillion each.
+After these essentials were covered, financial services were next at $800 billion.
+Americans spent $700 billion at hotels and restaurants.
 Other forms of recreation and transportation services contributed $4 billion each.
 Non-profits provided $300 billion in services.

 Americans spent one-third of total expenditures on goods.

-They spent $2.5 trillion on non-durable goods, such as food, clothing and energy.
-Durable goods totaled $1.5 trillion.
+They spent $2.6 trillion on non-durable goods, such as food, clothing, and energy.
+Durable goods totaled $1.7 trillion.
 They spent $600 billion on recreational goods, mostly consumer electronics.
-They spent $400 billion each on automobiles and furniture.
+They spent $500 billion on automobiles and $400 billion on furniture.
 Here are the details:

 |PCE Component||Amount (trillions)||Percent|

 (Source: "Personal Income and Outlays," Table 2.3.6.
-Real Personal Consumption Expenditures by Major Type of Product, Chained Dollars, Annual 2016, Bureau of Economic Analysis, July 28.
-2017.)
+Real Personal Consumption Expenditures by Major Type of Product, Chained Dollars, Annual 2017, Bureau of Economic Analysis.)

 Why PCE Is Important